opencomputeproject/HWMgmt-OCP-Profiles/docpubs/docs-to-convert/ExampleDocs/docs/HowToPublish.md

 2. The resultant HTML and PDF documents can be found in the ./build folder

+- build/ExampleDocs/DSPOCP_1.0.0.html
+- build/ExampleDocs/DSPOCP_1.0.0.pdf

 # OCP Files

 The repository contains a css, a template and an image file.
+The ocp.css file was created by renaming the dmtf.css file.
-The css and template files in the repository were created by quickly modifying the DMTF versions.
+The template file was created by modifying the DMTF version.
-Hence, they do not reflect official OCP versions.
+Hence, the resultant PDF and HTML files do not adhere to the OCP document format.
-It is expected the official versions will be delivered by OCP staff when this tool is deployed within OCP.
+It is expected that the official versions of the ocp.css and ocp-html.template files will be created by the OCP staff when this tool is deployed within OCP.